UMD-Summer-2021-ASR/quizzr-server/README.md

 * `DEFAULT_LEADERBOARD_SIZE` The default number of entries on the leaderboard.
 * `MAX_USERNAME_LENGTH` The maximum allowable number of characters in a username.
 * `USERNAME_CHAR_SET` A string containing all allowable characters in a username.
+* `DEFAULT_RATE_LIMITS` An array containing request rate limits (in a string format) for all server endpoints.
+Examples: "200 per day", "50 per hour", "1/second"

 It is also possible to override configuration fields through environment variables or through a set of overrides passed into the `test_overrides` argument for the app factory function.
 Currently, overrides with environment variables only work with fields that have string values.